1601-mma2013/Performance-Enhancer/README.md

 **b.
 Requirements**

-1. Functional and data needs – The pc’s hardware specification and its full run potential compared to the current run potential
+1. Functional and data needs – The pc’s hardware specification and its full run potential compared to the current run potential.

-2. User mental models – between the ages of 18-21
+2. User mental models – between the ages of 18-21.

-3. Design imperatives – translucent overlay over the user’s desktop
+3. Design imperatives – translucent overlay over the user’s desktop.

-4. Product vision - To be able to unlock the full potential of the pc
+4. Product vision - To be able to unlock the full potential of the pc.

-5. Business requirements – adverts online
+5. Business requirements – adverts online.

-6. Technology – processing, github
+6. Technology – processing, github.

 *4. Design Framework*

 **a.
 Elements**

-1. Deﬁne manifestations of information and functionality 1.
-Information - data collected from the computer 2. form factor - wide 3.
-Posture - translucent overlay 4.
-Input method - slider mouse input.
+	Deﬁne manifestations of information and functionality

+	1. Information - data collected from the computer
+	2. form factor - wide
+	3. Posture - translucent overlay
+	4. Input method - slider mouse input.

 *1.  functional and data elements*

-•	Information - so that the user know how his computer is performing
+•	Information - so that the user know how his computer is performing.

-•	Functions – to display the current performance of the pc
+•	Functions – to display the current performance of the pc.

-•	Mechanisms – the hardware’s performance ratios are used
+•	Mechanisms – the hardware’s performance ratios are used.

-•	Actions – the program overwrites default config files in the system to let the user have the full capability of the hardware
+•	Actions – the program overwrites default config files in the system to let the user have the full capability of the 		hardware.

-•	Domain object models – service app
+•	Domain object models – service app.

 **b.
 Framework**